sergio-sastre/AndroidUiTestingUtils/README.md

 activity.rotateTo(Orientation.LANDSCAPE)
 ```

+> **Warning**</br>
-**WARNING**: When using *DisplaySizeTestRule* and *FontSizeTesRule* together in the same test, make
+> When using *DisplaySizeTestRule* and *FontSizeTesRule* together in the same test, make
-sure your emulator has enough RAM and VM heap to avoid Exceptions when running the tests.
+> sure your emulator has enough RAM and VM heap to avoid Exceptions when running the tests.
 The
-recommended configuration is the following:
+> recommended configuration is the following:

-- RAM: 4GB
+> - RAM: 4GB
-- VM heap: 1GB
+> - VM heap: 1GB

 # Code attributions